syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-OLE-Objects.md

 //"App" is the class of Portable project.
 Assembly assembly = typeof(App).GetTypeInfo().Assembly;

-//Get the excel file as stream
+//Get the Word document file as stream
-Stream wordStream = assembly.GetManifestResourceStream("OleTemplate.docx");
+Stream wordDocumentStream = assembly.GetManifestResourceStream("OleTemplate.docx");

 //Image to be displayed, This can be any image
 Stream imageStream = assembly.GetManifestResourceStream("OlePicture.png");

 //Add an OLE object to the slide
-IOleObject oleObject = slide.Shapes.AddOleObject(imageStream, "Word.Document.12", wordStream);
+IOleObject oleObject = slide.Shapes.AddOleObject(imageStream, "Word.Document.12", wordDocumentStream);

 //Set size and position of the OLE object oleObject.Left = 10;